lorin/booknotes/Complexity-and-Postmodernism.md

 Intelligence not an abstract process, it is embedded.
 Brains are part of our bodies.

-Structures for communication remain embedded in a neural structure, and therefore will always be subjected to teh complexities of network interaction.
+Structures for communication remain embedded in a neural structure, and therefore will always be subjected to the complexities of network interaction.

 ### Philosophical implications of self-organization